 Every year shortly after the Spring Festival, a spring thunder awakens everything, the earth recovers, and everything starts a new cycle of its peace and vitality.

 Ever since the origin of Eastern culture, people have begun to use pictorial symbols to express the peace and vitality of each spring.
-And below image is what they used for this peaceful meaning.
+And the below image is what they used for this peaceful meaning.
 There is a name of this six-lined image: a hexagram.
 Each line they call it a Yao.
-A Six-Yao Hexagram consists of two Three-Yao hexagrams one at the bottom and one on the top.
+A Six-Yao Hexagram consists of two Three-Yao trigrams one at the bottom and one on the top.

 There are sixty-four Hexagrams used by ancestors to represent sixty-four situations in all aspects of the universe and the human world.
 And the Tai Hexagram is the number eleventh.